 Topics:

-Wondering who can own a surgery center?
-We will look into the different structures of ASC ownership and how they work.
+Are you wondering who can own a surgery center?
+We will examine the different structures of ASC ownership and how they work.

-First off, let’s define ASCs.
-Ambulatory Surgery Centers (ASCs) are special medical facilities that give outpatient care regarding surgeries or procedures.
+First, let’s define ASCs.
+Ambulatory Surgery Centers (ASCs) are special medical facilities that provide outpatient care for surgeries or procedures.
 Patients do not stay overnight and are discharged the same day.

 ASC ownership